manrajk/Calendar-Analysis/README.md

 4. You can see a graph displaying the segmented data created from the 'calendarSegmenter' by executing the 'graphing' method.
 Running the 'calendarSegmenter' is required to see a graph.

 5. Another feature is the ability to see if you have been staying consistant on doing your activities.
-Run the 'keywordStreakFinder', which required the following parameters: 'keywords', and 'firstDate'.
-To avoid collisions
+Run the 'keywordStreakFinder', which required the following parameters: 'keywords', and 'firstDate'. 'keywords' is should be a list of strings which contain what you want to search for. 'firstDate' is should be a datetime.date object that you want it to start looking from.
+    - Note: To avoid collisions it is recomended to add keywords that decsribe most of the events in the timeline.
+        - For example: Suppose some of my events have the word 'physics' in it.
+And I am searching for the keywords=['cs','phil','cas'].
+The events with the events with the word physics would be counted toward the cs category because phyics has the word cs in it.
+To avoid instances like this, have your keywords= ['cs','phil','cas','phy'] The order of the strings in the list do not matter as it is taken care of in the backend.

 # Upcoming
 * Multi Calendar Support